-When pre-booming, the boom must completely surround the vessel and facility dock area directly involved in the oil transfer operation, or the area which would provide for maximum containment of any oil spilled into the water.
+When pre-booming, the boom must completely surround the vessel or facility dock area directly involved in the oil transfer operation, or the area which would provide for maximum containment of any oil spilled into the water.

 Highly volatile oils, such as gasoline and aviation gasoline, do not require pre-booming, because collecting these oils in a tight space increases the risk of fire or explosion.
 If multiple products are transferred simultaneously and one of the products transferred is highly volatile, then the alternative measures criteria must be met.

 Equivalent compliance plans

 We allow delivering facilities or vessels to propose innovative or special measures that can be taken in place of appropriate alternative measures.
 An equivalent compliance plan should be site-specific and must provide protection that is equivalent or better than the alternative measures.
 The plan must be submitted 120 days prior to planned use of the proposed equivalent measures for review and approval.
 All equivalent compliance plans will be subject to a 30-day public review and comment period.

 These plans can't be used as a substitute for any rate A or rate B pre-booming requirements.